sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 Farmers Markets On Geo Maps
 ===========================

 This workflow reads in a dataset.
-It then Plots number of Farmers Market by City and by State on a Graph.
+It then plots number of Farmers Market by City and by State on a Graph.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
-* Execute SQL query for state count.
+* Executes SQL query for state count.
-* Print the result after executing query for state counts.
+* Prints the result after executing query for state counts.
-* Plot Graph for farmers with state counts.
+* Plots Graph for farmers with state counts.
-* Execute SQL query for city counts.
+* Executes SQL query for city counts.
-* Plot Graph for farmers with city counts.
+* Plots Graph for farmers with city counts.

 .. figure:: ../../_assets/tutorials/analytics/farmers-markets-on-geo-maps/1.PNG
    :alt: Farmers Markets On Geo Maps